jbregman/conjur-virtualbox/README.md

 This project uses puppet and vagrant to create a virtual box appliance for Conjur.

-It installs and configures a Conjur Master
+It installs and configures a [Conjur Master](https://developer.conjur.net/server_setup/platforms/docker.html) and the [Conjur UI](https://developer.conjur.net/server_setup/tools/ui.html).
+The hostname for the image conjur.local.

 ## Running
 1. Copy the docker container to this directory